Welcome to Volume 9 of Executed to Suppress His Message.

 So what was wrong with these men?
 When stating that Judah’s son Er was “evil”, the Bible uses the same Hebrew word with which it condemned the men of Sodom (see Genesis 13:13).
 Various English Bibles translate this word as “wicked exceedingly” and “great sinners”.
 So it seems that God considered Er’s sins as bad as what was going on in Sodom and Gomorrah.

 Then sometime later, God killed Onan.
-The Bible does not specifically state what Onan did to deserve the death penalty.
+The Bible does not specifically state what Onan did to deserve death.
 But if Onan was killed simply because he refused to father Tamar’s child, then why didn’t God kill Judah for seeking out, then having sexual relations with the Canaanite woman and making her his wife?
-The Canaanites were a wicked, idolatrous people descended from Noah’s grandson Canaan, whom was cursed because of he and his father’s sin against Noah (Genesis 9:20-25) — yet God did nothing to Judah for this transgression.
+The Canaanites were a wicked, idolatrous people descended from Noah’s grandson Canaan, who was cursed because of he and his father’s sin against Noah (Genesis 9:20-25) — yet God did nothing to Judah for this transgression.

 So there must be more to this story than what is revealed in the Bible.
 Yet one thing is clear: